 It’s National Fitness Day, the biggest celebration of fitness and physical activity across the UK.
-Coinciding with the opening ceremony of the Rio 2016 Paralympic Games, this day is for reminding us exactly how important fitness is to our lives, no matter who we are.
+This day is for reminding us exactly how important fitness is to our lives, no matter who we are.

 Sport and physical activity can have a really positive impact on people’s lives, improving both physical and mental health

 National Fitness Day is the day to celebrate the role physical activity plays across the UK.
 We should all know the benefit regular exercise delivers including a healthier heart, increased well being and a better quality of life.
 However, many of us find getting fit troubling.
 Here are some tips to help achieve your fitness goals: